apetouhoff/Machine-Learning-R/README.md

 A Binder-compatible repo with an `environment.yml` file.

+This project is adapted from the tuotrial "Your First Machine Learning Project in Python Step-By-Step" by Jason Brownlee.

+https://machinelearningmastery.com/machine-learning-in-python-step-by-step/Links to an external site.

 ## Notes
 The `environment.yml` file should list all Python libraries on which your notebooks depend, specified as though they were created using the following `conda` commands: